 I ended up starting the first version of this blog, then called Bright Cents, to write about paying down my student loans.

-I made great progress paying down my loans, paid off about $30k in 21 months – you can still find my debt reports here.
+I made great progress paying down my loans, paid off about $30k in 21 months – because I kept track of everything using debt reports.

 But after about a year and a half of solely focusing on paying down my debt, some big life changes happened including a breakup, I realized I wanted to try out this whole entrepreneurship thing.